-Three main bodies of literature inform discussions about school readiness.
-The first body is based on large-scale surveys that examine the views of stakeholders (e.g., kindergarten teachers, parents) on their perception of school readiness.
-The second body of research examines definitions of school readiness by considering the relative importance of cognitive, social, and selfregulatory skills, as well as chronological age.
-The third body of work examines school readiness and child outcomes in the early years of school as a function of classroom and family experiences.
+Three main bodies of research literature inform discussions about school readiness.
+The first body is based on research examining the views of stakeholders (e.g., early childhood teachers, parents) on their perceptions of school readiness.
+The second body of research examines definitions of school readiness by considering the relative importance of cognitive, social, and self-regulatory skills, as well as chronological age.
+The third examines school readiness in relation to early experiences-studying how classroom environments and family interactions influence child outcomes.